Europe South ATLAS of Plucked Instruments

 bouzouki

-The bouzouki has a lute-shape body with a guitar-neck.
-The body is made from many narrow ribs, glued together.
-The inside is layered with a kind of (coloured) silver paper.
-The soundboard is made of pine.
-On the top half around the (round or fancy shaped) soundhole there is always a black and white decorative scratch plate (made of plastic nowadays) under the varnish.
+The bouzouki has a lute-shape body, made from many narrow ribs, glued together.
+The inside is often covered with a kind of (coloured) paper.
+The soundboard is made of pine, with a round, oval or fancy shaped soundhole.
+Around the soundhole (from bridge to the top) the top is usually covered with a (black and white) highly decorative scratch plate (made of plastic nowadays) under the varnish.

-The neck is guitar-like with a flat peghead, and machine heads on both sides of the open peghead.
+The neck is guitar-like with a flat peghead, and tuning machines on both sides of the open slotted peghead.
 The fingerboard is raised and has metal frets.
 Often part of the fretboard (and sometimes the entire fretboard) is made of shiny perloid.
 The strings run over a very wide loose bridge to a mandolin-like tailpiece.

 Playing the bouzouki is with a plectrum, often with much tremelo.
 Music in the "syrtaki" dance style is often with 7/4 and 5/4 rhythms, and many extra passing notes.

-For more information about the bouzouki see ArabicMusic.
+For more information about Greek instruments see Helleniccomservice.com.

 top